-While a 15-day forecast has limited applicability within a cropping cycle, it could be informative on certain field activities that may have 1-2 weeks of flexibility which in return may have an impact on carbon balance.
-For instance, one can simulate alternative scenarios of timing of the harvest (e.g. whether to harvest now or delay it, please see supplementary material S2 for a demonstration).
+While a 15 d forecast has limited applicability within a cropping cycle, it could be informative for certain field activities that may have 1-2 weeks of flexibility, which in return may have an impact on carbon balance.
+For instance, one can simulate alternative scenarios of the timing of the harvest (e.g., whether to harvest now or delay it; please see Supplement S2 for a demonstration).
 It is possible to retrospectively explore these cases systematically as both weather forecasts and model analysis states are archived in the Field Observatory's operational iterative forecasting system.